-Three experiences totaling eight months will be completed.
+Three experiences totaling eight months will be completed throughout the program.
 The pediatric/adolescent and adult/geriatric fieldwork experiences are 6 credits each.
 The specialty/elective fieldwork is 4 credits.
-Level II fieldwork is part of the graduate year of the IthacaCollege occupational therapy education.
-Fieldwork is arranged by the fieldwork coordinator at sites throughout the United States and there are a few sites in other countries as well.
+Level II fieldwork is part of the graduate year of the occupational therapy education at Ithaca College.
+Fieldwork is arranged, by the Academic Fieldwork Coordinator, at sites throughout the United States as well as in other countries.

-Pediatric/adolescent: This fieldwork is a three month experience with a pediatric or adolescent population.
+- Pediatric/adolescent: This fieldwork is a three month experience with a pediatric or adolescent population.
 Possible sites include hospitals, schools, private practices, and specialized clinics.

 - Adult/geriatric: This fieldwork is a three month experience with an adult or geriatric population.
 Possible sites include hospitals, skilled nursing facilities, outpatient clinics, and home care settings.